flectra-hq/flectra/doc/reference/javascript.rst

         ``aggregates``
             a {field: value} mapping of aggregations for the group

-    .. function:: odoo.web.QueryGroup.query([fields...])
+    .. function:: flectra.web.QueryGroup.query([fields...])

         equivalent to :func:`Model.query` but pre-filtered to
         only include the records within this group.
-Returns a :class:`~odoo.web.Query` which can be further manipulated as usual.
+Returns a :class:`~flectra.web.Query` which can be further manipulated as usual.

-    .. function:: odoo.web.QueryGroup.subgroups()
+    .. function:: flectra.web.QueryGroup.subgroups()

-        returns a deferred to an array of :class:`~odoo.web.QueryGroup` below this one
+        returns a deferred to an array of :class:`~flectra.web.QueryGroup` below this one

 Low-level API: RPC calls to Python side